Chile flag Chile: Economic and Political Overview

 - Humanist Action (Partido Humanista): left-wing, libertarian socialist, environmentalist

-- Social Green Regionalist Federation (Federación Regionalista Verde Social): centre left to left-wing, green politics, sustainability
+- Social Green Regionalist Federation (Federación Regionalista Verde Social): centre-left to left-wing, green politics, sustainability

 - National Renewal (RN): centre-right, conservative